mantoni/licy.js/README.md

 });
 ```

-Dependencies only need to be specified if a plugin cannot properly work without other plugins.

 The following API is implemented on top:

 #### `plugin(name[, dependencies], start)`
 Registers a plugin with the given name, optional dependencies and start function.
 The start function will receive a hub.js view on the `licy` object (the licy event emitter scoped to the name of the plugin).

+Dependencies only need to be specified if a plugin cannot properly work without other plugins, or if you want them to be started before your plugin.
+Otherwise dependencies can be `required` lazy as needed.

+If a dependency of a plugin is destroyed, the dependant plugin will be automatically destroyed first.
+This way it's save to destroy `**`.

 #### `start(name[, callback])`
 Starts the plugin with the given name.
-This will invoke the start function of the plugin.
+This calls `require` for all dependencies and invoke the start function of the plugin.

 The optional callback is invoked with `(err, plugin)` where plugin is the same object that was passed to the start function.
 If `*` was used in the plugin name, this is an array of plugins.

 #### `destroy(name[, callback])`
 Destroy the plugin with the given name.
-This will emit the `destroy` event on the plugin and remove all event handlers from it.
+This will destroy all dependant plugins, emit the `destroy` event on the plugin and remove all event handlers from it.

 #### `require(name, callback)`
 Requires a plugin.
 The callback is invoked with `(err, plugin)` where plugin is the same object that was passed to the start function.
 If `*` was used in the plugin name, this is an array of plugins.